wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 Can be used to verify if a ROM image has been transferred and flashed correctly.
 Refer  to the Teraterm section below for details on configuring the automatic display of a files CRC after it has been transferred.

-In Windows, right clicking on a file should also give you a contect menu option CRC SHA which will allow you to select a CRC32 calculation to be done on the selected file.
+In Windows, right clicking on a file should also give you a context menu option CRC SHA which will allow you to select a CRC32 calculation to be done on the selected file.

 ## Teraterm macro configuration